shinytoyrobots/robin-cannon-dotcom/content/blog/20190409-microaggressions-careful-of-small-things/index.md

 keywords: ["management", "language", "office culture", "discrimination", "diversity"]
 ---

-I was watching some of the tweets about JS Heroes yesterday.
-A friend shared a joke that [@tlakomy]('https://twitter.com/tlakomy') had made during a session;
+I was watching some of the tweets about the [JS Heroes]('https://twitter.com/jsheroes') conference over the last couple of days.
+A friend shared a joke that had made during a session;

 > What, you can't type with one hand?

 It's also [Limb Different Awareness Month]('https://www.amputee-coalition.org/events-programs/limb-loss-awareness-month/'_), and my wife, [@kimosabeHKS]('https://twitter.com/kimosabeHKS'), is limb different.
 She can only type with one hand.
 A "ho ho, imagine if you could only type with one hand, how sucky" comment wouldn't be so fun for her.

-I didn't have the full context of @tlakomy's joke during the session.
+I didn't have the full context of the joke during the session.
 I doubt there was any malice in it.
 My friend deleted their tweet after I messaged them and raised by concern.
 But it's a demonstration of how easy it can be to exclude an audience through a simple comment.

 ## Microaggressions are real